-To execute a block that takes an argument, send it the keyword message value : anArgument.
+To execute a block that takes an argument, send it value: anArgument.
 For example:

 The following example creates and executes a block that takes two arguments.
-Notice the use of the two-keyword message value : aValue value : anotherValue.
+Notice the use of the two-keyword message value: value:.

 A block assigns actual parameter values to block variables in the order implied by their positions.
 In this example, arg1 takes the value 4 and arg2 takes the value 2.